nobody43/zabbix-mini-IPMI/README.md

 # mini-IPMI
 ## Features
 CPU and disk temperature monitoring scripts for zabbix.
 Also support voltage and fan speed monitoring on certain configurations.
 Uses lm-sensors, smartmontools and OpenHardwareMonitorReport.
 For Linux, BSD and Windows.<br />
-Although the scripts considers all disks and cores, LLD is not used, and for items not listed in template you have to add it yourself.<br />
+Although the scripts considers all disks and cores, LLD is not used, and for items not listed in template you have to add it yourself.

+#### Advantages
+- no unnecessary processes is spawned
+- does not spin idle drives
+- works with any number of devices

+#### Disadvantages
+- requires configuration
+- no Low-Level Discovery

 ![Temperature graph](https://github.com/nobodysu/mini-IPMI/blob/master/screenshots/mini-ipmi_graph-temperature.png?raw=true)

 ### temp-disk.py